StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 ## Trying Functions Out

-Here I will try the functions out with a few countries other than canada to see what the output looks like.
-First, I will look a the list of countries and pick a few.
+Here I will try the functions out with a few countries other than Canada to see what the output looks like.
+First, I will look at the list of countries and pick a few.

 ``` r